plone/plone.staticresources/README.rst

 How to upgrade the resources in this package
 --------------------------------------------

-- Increase ``npm`` package versions in ``package.json``, i.e. sections
-``dependencies`` or ``devDependencies``.
+- Increase ``npm`` package versions in ``package.json``, in sections ``dependencies`` or ``devDependencies``.
 - Run ``yarn upgrade`` (cannot be ``npm``)
 - Run ``./bin/plone-compile-resources -b plone``,
-``./bin/plone-compile-resources -b plone-logged-in`` and whatever bundle you're going to build in your buildout's root directory.
+  ``./bin/plone-compile-resources -b plone-logged-in`` and whatever bundle you are going to build in your buildout's root directory.
   ..
 For more info on ``plone-compile-resources`` see: XXX
 - Increase the ``last_compilation`` date in
   ``src/plone/staticresources/profiles/default/registry/bundles.xml``.
 - Submit a PR and run the tests on Jenkins.